Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 You’ll find the latest schedule posted at the port or online closer to your travel date.

-A round-trip ferry ticket to Lokrum costs around €27, and the good news is—it includes the entrance fee to the Lokrum Nature Reserve, so there’s no need to pay anything extra once you’re on the island.
+A round-trip ferry ticket to Lokrum costs €30, while children aged 5 to 18 pay €5.
+The good news is—it includes the entrance fee to the Lokrum Nature Reserve, so there’s no need to pay anything extra once you’re on the island.

 You can grab your tickets right at the Old Town Port kiosk, or buy them online through official sites or local tour operators.
 Some hotels and travel agencies in Dubrovnik also sell them, which can be super convenient if you're planning ahead.